fasiha/yoyogi/README.md

 Optimizations include:
 - make simple trees after step 1 above, maybe we can ask the server for fewer `context`s than statuses.
 - Cache these somewhere.
 It would be really interesting to make a Mastodon cache that either removes a lot of keys we don't need for every status (toot), or provides a GraphQL layer so each client can customize what keys it wants for each status (toot) returned.

+## More plans
+Yoyogi now has oldest/newest and older/newer.
+Let's fill in more of its features for an MVP/SLC (minimum viable product/simple lovable and complete).

+- Switch between any of logged-in users' follows
+- Track which posts have been read/unread (pretend all toots before first login are "read"; use localStorage or IndexedDb)
+- Horizontal scroll for older/newer threads, vertical scroll for within-thread.
+- Make `newest` (and I guess `oldest`) not reset the threads but check if they need to.
+- add links

+That'll be good enough for a client-side-only version.
+Based on feedback, invest in a hosted solution that allows users to use the app between devices.